To our valued customers:

 It seems like it was just yesterday we were entering a new world of lock-downs, safety protocols, and isolation measures in response to a pandemic we seemingly new nothing about.

-Fast forward two years later; the dust is finally settling, we are slowly getting back to our normal routines, yet, it is a “new normal” as we notice that things still aren’t quite as they were.
+Fast forward three years later; the dust is finally settling, we are getting back to our normal routines, yet, it is a “new normal” as we notice that things still aren’t quite as they were.

 As a family-owned business, we have done our absolute best over the last two years to navigate the ever-changing and at times turbulent waters.
 Balancing the safety of our customers and employees has always been our number one priority while doing our best to meet the expectations of our current and future customers during this economic strain.

 During the transition from pandemic to endemic, I think it is clear to say we have experienced the pressures and changes it has yielded - gas is at an astronomical high, closures of businesses and/or reduced hours due staff shortages, slow customer service, empty grocery shelves and car sales lots due to supply & demand strains, delays in shipping on just about every product you can imagine and the most noticed, the word INFLATION is everywhere you go.